-There are two influencing styles known as 'push' and 'pull'.
-With a push style, people try to influence through the strength of their ideas and opinions, their status, by listing benefits for the other person, and by getting the right people to support them.
+There are two influencing styles known as 'push' and 'pull' With a push style, people try to influence through the strength of their ideas and opinions, their status, by listing benefits for the other person, and by gatting the right people to support them.
 With show empathy and focus on finding out more about the other ests and challenges.
-Together, they try to find a common direction. y that would be difficult for you. to launch the product this month.
+Together, they try to find a common direction.